alaffin12/stackedit/Caught by Stradh.md

 * The Baron is not a good man and in his heart he does not truly care for the people of Vallaki.
 He is of short temper, and frail ego - burdening the people of the town with his inane laws and freak festivals to prove he is a great and benevolent ruler, while throwing any who speaks but a word of dissent into the stockade - or worse.
 * His henchman Izek is worse - a sadist who loves torturing people.
 There are enough people who disappear into the Baron's grasp - into that sadist's grasp - who never return or who return broken body and soul.
 I do not know what he does, but it is terrible.
 * The baron's son Viktor holds an especially dark place in the Lady's heart.
 Once upon a time Viktor and her daughter Stella were betrothed.
 But something that boy did to her broke her mind - forcing Lady Wachter to send her beloved Stella to the Abbey of St. Markovia.
 * The festivals are pitiful, and the Baron knows - or should know - they are pointless.
-Wachter knows Stradh is not perfect, but he does not s
+Wachter knows Stradh is not perfect, but he does not seek the destruction of his domain.
+"The Count is, at worst, an absentee landlord.
+Vallaki could thrive and the count will pursue his own goals - so long as we do not stand in his way.